dgroomes/browser-extension-framework/README.md

 * [x] DONE Stop using import maps for differentiating between Chromium/Firefox things.
 When it comes to publishing this library, I don't want to publish a Firefox artifact separately from a Chromium one.
 Node tooling is not equipped for consuming multi-flavor artifacts.
-* [x] DONE Remove Deno for NPM and Webpack.
+* [x] DONE Remove Deno for npm and Webpack.
 It was a rewarding experience and a quick start.
 But I need to understand a build a prototypical library and user/developer experience.
 There are so many quirks of browser-based JS modules that I can't afford to stray from mainstream.